(Please see a helpful reading prompt for parents to support their child with reading above)

 All our teachers are both readers and teachers, and share their own experiences of reading with their classes.
 This enables them to develop stronger readers within their classes.
 By sharing their own experiences of reading, these teachers made a positive impact on children’s desire to read and on the frequency of reading they undertake at home and at school.
 We also have early reading experts on staff, who ensure children arriving from our Infant school still in need of more reading support, receive this consistently and effectively.

 In school, we have a group of Reading Champions from Year 6, who model our high expectations for reading across the school.
-They manage and maintain the library, they lead reading groups recommending book titles during break times and they listen to younger children read.
+They help to manage and maintain the library, they lead reading groups recommending book titles during break times and they listen to younger children read.
 We are very pleased with their efforts in establishing a higher profile for reading.

 A reading community is where shared understandings are established about the changing nature of reading and the value of everyday reading practices.
 Reading communities generate new kinds of talk about reading, both with and amongst children.
 Our hope is to conduct more reading cafes where parents are invited into share their reading history and inspire their own children to be passionate about reading and become a reader for life.
 In our Infant school, we hope to implement Secret Readers (volunteering parents) visiting in their professional roles to read stories to the children modelling a love of reading.
 We also have volunteer readers across the school hearing children read on a weekly basis.
 We also promote reading throughout the school.